hacpai/show-me-the-code/Python/README.md

 **第 0071 题：**Rewrite `time_to_int` (Problem 0068 ) as a method.

-**第 0072 题：**Write an init method for the Point class that takes x and y as optional parameters and assigns them to the corresponding attributes.

-**第 0073 题：**Write a str method for the Point class.
-Create a Point object and print it.

-Write an add method for the Point class.

-**第 0074 题：**Write an add method for Points that works with either a Point object or a tuple:

-If the second operand is a Point, the method should return a new Point whose x coordinate is the sum of the x coordinates of the operands, and likewise for the y coordinates.

-If the second operand is a tuple, the method should add the first element of the tuple to the x coordinate and the second element to the y coordinate, and return a new Point with the result.

-**第 0075 题：**Download the code from this chapter (http: // thinkpython. com/ code/ Time2. py ).
+**第 0072 题：**Download the code from this chapter (http: // thinkpython. com/ code/ Time2. py ).
 Change the attributes of Time to be a single integer representing seconds since mid- night.
 Then modify the methods (and the function `int_to_time`) to work with the new implemen- tation.
 You should not have to modify the test code in main.
 When you are done, the output should be the same as before.

-**第 0076 题：**This exercise is a cautionary tale about one of the most common, and difficult to find, errors in Python.
+**第 0073 题：**This exercise is a cautionary tale about one of the most common, and difficult to find, errors in Python.
 Write a definition for a class named Kangaroo with the following methods:

 1. An `__init__` method that initializes an attribute named `pouch_contents` to an empty list.